-Remember that internal graining refers to part of the grain structure of the diamond that is visible under specific conditions.
-In which case, I don't really think that grain lines are anything to worry about.
-After all, it's not like something you're likely to see with any degree of clarity.
+Although this may be true, the grain structure of the diamond may only be visible under certain conditions.
+In that case, I don't think that grain lines are anything to worry about.
+After all, it's not like you're likely to see them with any degree of clarity.

 These photographs show internal graining under the table facet at various degrees of magnification.
 In this case, the grain lines appear between the blue arrows.
 As a matter of fact, you can see how the appearance of the grain lines changes with different light sources.

 In that case, most instances of surface graining are insignificant and very difficult to find.
-Needless to say, the only reason that we can find it is because we're using higher degrees of magnification.
-Consequently, that usually means that we're using something like 50 - 70x magnification.
-Whereas the industry standard is 10x for diamond clarity grading.
+In fact, we're only able to find it because we're using higher degrees of magnification.

 Obviously, the facets of a diamond act like tiny mirrors that reflect light in all directions.
 Under those circumstances, it's common for inclusions to reflect within the diamond.
 As a matter of fact, it's not uncommon for inclusions to reflect multiple times.